MicrosoftDocs/sql-docs/docs/advanced-analytics/r/upgrade-and-installation-faq-sql-server-r-services.md

 If you are using SQL Server 2017, upgrades to R components are automatically installed.

 As of December 2016, it is also possible to upgrade R components on a faster cadence than the SQL Server release cycle, by *binding* an instance of R Services to the Modern Software Lifecycle policy.
-Currently support is provided only for upgrade of 2016 nstances; however, when a new version of R Server is released, you will be able to upgraded 2017 instances as well.
+Currently support is provided only for upgrade of 2016 instances.
+However, when a new version of R Server is released, you will be able to upgraded 2017 instances as well.

 For more information, see [Use SqlBindR to Upgrade an Instance of SQL Server R Services](../../advanced-analytics/r-services/use-sqlbindr-exe-to-upgrade-an-instance-of-r-services.md)